Domestic and International Applicants

 - A bachelor’s degree in a science field from one of the institutional accreditors (or international equivalent) found in the “Accreditation” section at admissions.ufl.edu/apply/graduate or a professional degree (e.g. Pharm.D., B.S.
 Pharm, RN, Physician’s Assistant, ARNP, MD, DO)

-- An upper-division GPA of 2.0 or better
+- An upper-division GPA of 2.0 (C grade) or better.
+Calculate your upper-division GPA: Upper Division GPA Worksheet.

 Restrictions: